KevinKTang/AIPAssignment3/README.md

 ```
 These tests have been designed to test all aspects of our backend server.

+## API Endpoints
+### User endpoints

+* /newUser
+POST
+Creates a new user if the input fields pass validation.

+* /login
+POST
+Logs in a user by creating a session.

+* /logout
+GET
+Logs out a user by destroying the session.

+* /checkSession
+GET
+Used when the web application is accessed to check if a user session is still active, and if so, to populate the frontend with user information.

+### Blog endpoints

+* /blog/:blogId
+GET
+Retrieves a blog and all associated information such as likes and comments.

+* /blogs
+GET
+Retrieves 20 of the most recent blog posts.

+* /blogsCustom
+POST
+Retrieves 20 blog posts in a particular sorting depending on the user's selection.
+The options are: recent, liked, mostLiked and random.

+* /myBlogs
+GET
+Retrieves a user's blog posts.

+* /createBlog
+POST
+Creates a new blog if the input fields pass validation.

+* /deleteBlog
+DELETE
+Deletes the specified blog created by the user, also deletes all associated likes and comments.

+* /likeBlog
+POST
+Likes a blog if the user is logged in.
+If blog is already liked, blog is unliked.

+* /commentBlog
+POST
+Comments a blog if the user is logged in.

 ## Key Principles of Code Style and Design
 The following coding conventions have been used to provide consistency and improve readability of code.